-Navarro remains a staunch supporter of the Nicaraguan Contras, far-right death squads the CIA armed and trained in the 1980s in a regime-change war targeting the socialist Sandinista government.
+Navarro hails from a wealthy family in Nicaragua, and still today she remains a staunch supporter of the Contras, far-right death squads that the CIA armed and trained in the 1980s in a regime-change war targeting the country’s socialist Sandinista government.
 The Contras waged a relentless terrorist campaign, massacring and torturing civilians in hopes of destabilizing the country.
 And Navarro has celebrated them as freedom fighters.

-Navarro’s father was a Contra himself; the CNN contributor has publicly boasted of his involvement in the murderous US-backed insurgency.
-She has even offered to help foreigners get in touch with former leaders of the Contra death squads.
+Navarro’s elite father was a Contra himself; the CNN contributor has publicly boasted of her dad’s involvement in the murderous US-backed insurgency.
+In fact, when she was a law student in Miami in the ’80s, Navarro helped organize more US funding for the Contra death squads.
+And in 2014, she even offered to help foreigners get in touch with former leaders of the Contras.

 Navarro’s husband, Cárdenas, is a powerful top GOP operative and the former chair of the Florida Republican Party.
 Like his wife, Cárdenas and his firm have worked with some of Latin America’s most notoriously corrupt right-wing forces.